bcatctr/paraLDA/index.md

   * 16 GB RAM (60 GB/sec of BW)
   * MPI + OpenMP

+We will run at most 8 nodes with 8 processes per node, which count to 64 processes.
 There are different running setting combinations we used:

 | # Process |  # Topic |             LDA Implementation            |    Dataset    |
 |:---------:|:--------:|:----------------------------------:|:-------------:|